localstack/docs/content/en/references/cross-account-access.md

 ## Cross-Account

-Resources that are accessible cross-accounts are always identified by ARNs.
+Resources that are accessible across accounts are always identified by ARNs.

 This includes:
 - Lambda functions and layers